Two paths.

 - Decodable Text

-- Eligible to pursue OGA Associate Certification
+- pursue OGA Associate Certification

 Ready to Start Learning?

-No prior experience needed — I’ll guide you every step of the way.
+No prior experience needed, I’ll guide you every step of the way.

 - Get step-by-step guidance and full access to our expert-led certification.